Tuesday, September 28, 2010

 *Trekked Grahams Rd, Greers Rd, Wairakei Rd, Cashmere Rd, Centaurus Rd, Ferry Rd, Nayland St, Wakefield Ave, Esplanade, Main Rd, Pages Rd, Waitaki St, Owles Tce, New Brighton Rd, Worcester Blvd, Montreal St, Gloucester St, Manchester St, High St, Mollett St. 63 snaps.

-I didn't know then, I'd begun a 3 year trek in quake broken Christchurch & nearby towns, taking 20 600 quake snaps (mainly exteriors of properties seen from roads), blogging snaps & content & for years thereafter, updating demolition & rebuild info.
+I didn't know then, I'd begun a three year trek in Christchurch & nearby towns, taking 20 600 snaps (mainly exteriors of properties seen from roads), blogging snaps & content & for years thereafter, updating demolition & rebuild information.

-My quake blog posts would have the following motifs:
+My blog posts would have the following motifs:

 *Recurring quakes.